-Please contact the Program Coordinator, Dr. Anthony Morielli, for more information on the NGP Program and the application requirements.
+Please contact the Program Director, Dr. Anthony Morielli, for more information on the NGP Program and the application requirements.

 NGP provides support for students for the first two years, after which, the responsibility for support transitions to the advisor and/or department, usually through funding on a research grant or fellowship.
-The stipend in NGP is $28,500 annually.
-The program also covers tuition, fees and health insurance.
-For more information regarding financial support, please contact the program directly.
-Selection of a dissertation advisor is guided by prior rotation in available labs (see Faculty Availability PDF).
+The stipend in NGP is $32,000 annually.
+The program also covers tuition and health insurance.
+Students are required to pay their own fees.
+For more information regarding financial support, please contact us directly.
+Selection of a dissertation advisor is guided by prior rotation in available labs.